waiz88/ovz_install_upgrader/README.md

 After the reboot you need to install the Web Panel for OpenVZ.
 I tried to do this at the same time as the installation and things would not work correctly.

-"apt-get install ruby1.8 rubygems (may already be installed) "update-alternatives --set ruby "/usr/bin/ruby1.8" "update-alternatives --set gem "/usr/bin/gem1.8"
+#apt-get install ruby1.8 rubygems (may already be installed)
+#update-alternatives --set ruby "/usr/bin/ruby1.8"
+#update-alternatives --set gem "/usr/bin/gem1.8"

 "apt-get remove ruby 1.9.1 or
 "apt-get remove ruby 1.9.2 or